Arkensor/EnfusionPersistenceFramework/README.md

 # Enfusion Persistence Framework

+> **Info**
+> This mod is permitted to be used for Make Arma Not War 2025 submissions and commercial use on monetized servers

 > **Warning**
 > This framework is still in **BETA**.
 Until version 1.0.0 there is no backward compatibility guarantee!
 Expect some bugs/performance issues and function signature updates until then.
 Feedback via [issue](https://github.com/Arkensor/EnfusionPersistenceFramework/issues) or [discussion](https://github.com/Arkensor/EnfusionPersistenceFramework/discussions) is welcome.